inammar/Reqres-API-Testing-with-Postman/README.md

 1. Overview

-The goal of this test plan is to verify the functionality, performance, and security of the ReqRes API.
+The goal of this test plan is to verify the functionality of ReqRes API.
 This includes verifying API responses for correctness, testing error handling, validating schema consistency, and ensuring the API functions as expected in different conditions.

 2. Test Objectives